tmwoodruff/ww-wanderers-blog/content/blog/2025-10-panama-canal-cruise-food.md

 Appetizer
 - Hot Smoked Salmon with potatoes, sour cream, and dill - not pictured.
 I was not a big fan of this, but I was trying something new.
-- Pea soup, which was actually blackeye peas - good.
+- Pea soup, which was actually blackeye peas - not pictured - good.

 Main
 - Smoked pork - it tasted more like ham, but was good, and good with the slice of bacon it was served with, and had mashed potatoes.